marcrdavis/ArduinoTITO-PlayerTracking/README.md

     AS PER THE DOCUMENTATION

   - Adds support for Noritake GU-7000 or equivalent VFDs with modified library
-  - Adds support for pixel displays and new config properties for setting row and colunm sizes
+  - Adds support for pixel displays and new config properties for setting row and column sizes
   - Fixes a bug where the DisplayWidth property was not being read from the config.txt file
   - Improved documentation; includes pinouts for tested displays